Speciality: General Surgery

 The Suttie Centre for Teaching and Learning in Aberdeen and the Centre for Health Sciences in Inverness are both new state-of-the-art teaching centres, located on site with the hospitals.
 Advanced simulation equipment is located in both sites and a mobile unit is available in the Remote & Rural hospitals.

-The formal teaching programme consists of monthly Consultant-led days covering the main topics on the surgical curriculum in rotation.
+The formal educational programme consists of twice-yearly Consultant-led teaching.
+Provided over two days, this is provided on a residential basis to allow networking opportunity.
+However, where this is not feasible remote learning is supported.
+The educational programme covers the main topics on the surgical curriculum in rotation.
 Skills sessions are included in the programme.
 Trainees have the opportunity to present at these meetings.
-Trainees are expected and supported to attend the teaching sessions which rotate around Elgin, Raigmore and Aberdeen.
 In addition, most units have their own educational meetings, MDT and M&M meetings as well as larger departmental M&M meetings.
 As well as the formal teaching programme there are extensive learning resources available online for General Surgery, for example through ISCP and the Surgical Colleges.
 ESSQ is an online qualification and exam preparation course undertaken by some trainees.

-Aberdeen Royal Infirmary, Belford Hospital, Fort William, Raigmore Hospital, Inverness, Royal Hospital for Children and Young People, 50 Little France Crescent, Edinburgh, EH16 4SF, Dr Grays Hospital, Elgin
+Aberdeen Royal Infirmary, Raigmore Hospital, Inverness, Dr Grays Hospital, Elgin

 North and North-East Scotland – placements in hospitals in Aberdeen, Inverness, Elgin and Fort William Aberdeen Royal Infirmary, Aberdeen